 Complications of night Eating syndrome

-Diseases associated with obesity can be identified as complications of night eating syndrome.
+Diseases associated with obesity can be identified as complications of the night-eating syndrome.

 Other specified feeding and eating disordered individuals typically struggle with one or more of the following psychological issues.